 The cage experiment helped scientists learn about the behavior and force of pecking.
 Scientists also wanted to know about the differences between the skulls of the woodpecker and the hoopoe.

 The scientists used a special technology called micro-CT to see how the birds’ skulls were shaped.
-You can see exactly what the scientist saw in the picture on the left.
-The scientists also used specialized machines to conduct force tests.
+They also used specialized machines to conduct force tests.
 The force tests measured the strength of the birds’ beaks and skull bones.
 Scientists did this to see if there was something special about a woodpecker’s head bones that protected its brain from pecking.

 After the scientists collected the measurements from the micro-CT scans and force tests, they created realistic models of the bird skulls using computers.
 You can see an example of one of those models in the gold box at the top of this page.

-After all that hard work, the scientists did what your little brother used to do with your favorite toys.
-They smashed the bird skull models using the computer to simulate the force.
+After all that hard work, the scientists did to the skull models what your little brother used to do with your favorite toys.
+They smashed them.
+Using the computer model, they simulated the force of pecking to see what happened.
 You can think of it as a computer game that tells scientists how the skulls work.
-By looking at how the models broke in their computer program, scientists could see how force was distributed across the birds’ skulls.
+By looking at how the models broke or where the skulls were strained in their computer program, scientists could see how force was distributed across the birds’ skulls.

 Have you ever ridden a bike with shocks?
 If you have, you know that that shocks help make a bumpy ride smoother.
 Shocks do this by absorbing the impact when you ride over rough terrain.
 That keeps you comfortable and your bike in one piece.
 Woodpeckers’ heads are kind of like bike shocks for their brains.
 The bones in a woodpecker’s skull keep its brain comfortable and avoids concussions.